Blueberry Muffins

 8. Scoop the batter into the prepared muffin cups, using a heaping 1/4-cup for each.
 Again, the batter will be thick and stiff; don't expect it to settle.
 Sprinkle with regular granulated or coarse white sugar, if desired.

-9. Bake the muffins for 18 to 24 minutes, until a cake tester inserted in the center of one comes out clean.
+9. Bake the blueberry muffins for 18 to 24 minutes, until a cake tester inserted in the center of one comes out clean.

 11. Store leftovers for a couple of days at room temperature in an airtight container, or freeze for up to 1 month.